 Species such as lake sturgeon and sicklefin redhorse will only migrate a short distance, usually from lake to stream or vice-versa to spawn.

 Whether it’s just upstream or an ocean away, migratory fish always return home.
 While it might not have a busy kitchen with a little sign hanging above the window, home for these fish is just as sweet.

-Something’s Fishy is a monthly series written by NCC’s Communications Assistant, Raechel Bonomo, highlighting a species or group of fishes that inhabitant Canadian waters.
+Something’s Fishy is a monthly series written by NCC’s Acting Project Lead, Employee Communications, Raechel Bonomo, highlighting a species or group of fishes that inhabitant Canadian waters.